Elaine Welteroth: Public speaking

 During the 2015 New York Fashion Week, Welteroth facilitated a discussion about diversity in fashion, beauty standards, and cultural appropriation with former model turned fashion activist, Bethann Hardison, at "The Future of Fashion Talk Series," sponsored by HQ Events.
 Welteroth speaks at varying conferences like the 2017 PATH 40-year celebration and the 2017 Women of Power Summit through Black Enterprise magazine.
 During these conferences, she has spoken on topics ranging from integrative technology and global health to activism and culture.

 Personal life

 In December 2016, Welteroth became engaged to musician Jonathan Singletary and was married in May 2020.
 The wedding took place in their street and followed strict social distancing laws set out as a result of COVID-19.
 The two originally met as children while they attended the same church.
-She also provided background vocals for Singletary's song, "Don't Fight Alone".
+They have two children together.
+She also provided backing vocals for Singletary's song, "Don't Fight Alone".

 Recognition

 She was recognized as one of the BBC's 100 women of 2017.